MosianeTS/MosianeTS/README.md

 ## My Development Portfolio Site
 **Description:**
 A website for my development portfolio.
-The website has various sections including 'about me', projects and a contact section.
+The website has various sections including an 'about me' section, a projects section and a contact section.
-There is a contact form which takes in user input and sends it to my email.
+There is a contact form which takes in user input and sends it to my personal email.

 Tech Stack:
 - HTML